polyphony-chat/polyproto-dot-org/docs/protocols/core.md

 as it might not always be possible to move all messages.
 Some messages might be tied to a specific context, which is unavailable on the new server.

-:::example "Example: Information tied to a specific context"
+:::tip[Example: Information tied to a specific context]

 In a chat application, there might exist a group chat with a lot of people in it.
 Moving your messages from this group chat to another server might be impossible, depending on the architecture